-* Netflix, which has optioned Old Man’s War, for which Madhouse Entertainment and Jon Shestack Productions are attached as producers.
-Netflix also produced (with Blur Studios) Love, Death + Robots, which featured adaptations of three of my short stories.
+Netflix, which has optioned Old Man’s War, for which Madhouse Entertainment and Jon Shestack Productions are attached as producers.
+Netflix also produced (with Blur Studios) Love, Death + Robots, which featured adaptations of five of my short stories.

 Previous business associations:

 The McClatchy Company.
 I worked at its Fresno Bee newspaper (’91 -’96).